oils-for-unix/oils/doc/index.md

 - [Shell Language Idioms](shell-idioms.html) has some advice for using any shell, not just Oils.

-## YSH is a Powerful Shell with Data Types
+## YSH is a Shell with Structured Data

 - [A Tour of YSH](ysh-tour.html).
 Explains YSH from scratch, without referring to shell's legacy.